About Klarquist Sparkman, LLP

 Solo to Go-To

 Klarquist Sparkman began as a solo practice when Elmer A. Buckhorn returned to his home state of Oregon in 1941 after a stint in Washington, DC.
-His first year as a solo practitioner raked in 10 cases, and he continued his solo streak until 1947, when Orme Cheatham joined.
+His first year as a solo practitioner raked in 10 cases, and he continued his solo streak until 1947, when Orme Cheatham joined him.
 Four years later, 1951 marked the addition of the two partners whose names stuck with the firm: Kenneth S. Klarquist, a former employee of the Atomic Energy Commission’s patent department, and Joe Sparkman.
 The number of attorneys with the firm grew to five by the end of the 1950s and started the firm’s steady expansion which continues today.

-Bill Less Hours, Still Have it All
+Bill Less Hours, Still Have It All

 One World Trade Center

 Managing Partner: Todd Siegel

 Human Resources Department

 No. of U.S. Offices: 3

 *See firm website for complete list of practice areas and industries.